 Once you have an account with the Tag Manager, you're ready to enter your models into the system.
 This only needs to be done when you're entering new models for the first time.
 Each model needs its own 3-digit number that will follow your own, like this: 123-456.
 The numbers you've assigned to your horses in the tag system and what is written on their tags needs to match.
 You need to have your models named, breeds assigned, finish (if it has been repainted or not) and gender assigned.
 The form in the system will ask for all of these fields to be entered.
-Filling in the "Notes" section is not required, but you may find it useful to add a visual description or another identifying factor to help you remember which horse it is-this is particularly useful for anyone who is adding a large amount of models at once that were not previously named.
+Filling in the "Notes" section is not required, but you may find it useful to add a visual description or another identifying factor to help you remember which horse it isthis is particularly useful for anyone who is adding a large amount of models at once that were not previously named.
 There will be a link at the top of the page that says "Add a New Horse".
 You'll enter the info into the form and choose "Save".
 This will be the same each time.
 When you're done adding models, you can select to print your entire horse list, or just some of them.
 Make sure you have all the ones checked off that you plan to show this time.
 I do not need your list prior to show day.
+If you have printer issues and cannot get me a physical copy on show day, I do accept lists by email under that circumstance.

 When you make your leg tags, here is the information you need to have: breed, gender, finish, and Region 10 number on one side, and the model's name and your name on the other.
 Please write clearly, or if you dislike your handwriting, the Tag Manager has an option to print tag labels.
 The most common size of tag is 1 inch.
 Larger is okay, but try not to go too large, and especially not too small!
 The judges will need to be able to read the info on the tag quickly.
-White is the preferred color of tag (it's easier to read!), though if you only have colored ones, that is okay.
+White is the preferred color of tag (it's easier to read!), though if you only have other colored ones, that is okay.